Your Subtitle text

 How is Sneddon’s Syndrome Diagnosed?

 For someone with Sneddon’s Syndrome the process of diagnosis can be extremely difficult.
 It is not uncommon for Sneddon’s patients to spend many years in the diagnostic process and to struggle, even long after the diagnosis has been clarified, with the trauma of their diagnostic years.
+Even after diagnosis, Sneddon's patients often struggle to find doctors willing to read about the disease and offer treatment, wrongly assuming that "experts" must surely be available instead.

 Once the two fundamental problems are seen to be present and in need of explanation and treatment, doctors will often begin assessing for Sneddon’s by doing blood tests for “antiphospholipid antibodies”.
-A positive result on one of these tests will often (in combination with livedo, episodes, and evidence of other typical Sneddon’s problems) lead a doctor to make a Sneddon’s diagnosis.
-Most people with Sneddon’s Syndrome will not have a positive result on these tests, however – a fact doctors doing the test must be careful to acknowledge.
+A positive result on one of these tests will often (in combination with livedo, strokes or episodes, and evidence of other typical Sneddon’s problems) lead a doctor to make a Sneddon’s diagnosis.
+Most people with Sneddon’s Syndrome will never have a positive result on these tests, however, so aPL tests can never be used to rule out a diagnosis of Sneddon's.

-If a patient with Sneddon’s basic symptoms has an MRI that shows “lesions in the white matter” or “white matter disease”, and the patient is under age fifty, that is often considered sufficient for a diagnosis of Sneddon’s.
+If a patient with Sneddon’s symptoms has an MRI that shows “lesions in the white matter” or “white matter disease”, and the patient is under age fifty, that is often considered sufficient for a diagnosis of Sneddon’s.
 A few white matter lesions can be perfectly normal, however, and doctors may dismiss an MRI as normal with this result.
-If you or your doctor suspect Sneddon’s Syndrome it is important to look carefully at the report even if it is ultimately described as normal.
+If you or your doctor suspect Sneddon’s Syndrome it is important to look carefully at the MRI report even if it is ultimately described as normal.
 It is also important to keep in mind that quite a few white matter lesions would be expected in the brain of an older patient.
 Moreover, there are some patients whose MRI results remain normal even through the development of severe disability due to Sneddon’s.
-Like the skin biopsy, a normal MRI cannot be used to rule out Sneddon’s Syndrome.
+Like the other tests, a normal MRI cannot be used to rule out Sneddon’s Syndrome.

 If a patient is having memory or concentration problems it is often diagnostically useful to have cognitive testing to determine exactly what these problems are and how severe they may be.
-Not all Sneddon’s patients have cognitive problems, however, and those who do often develop them only after many years of untreated episodes.
+Not all Sneddon’s patients have cognitive problems, however, and those who do very often develop them only after many years of untreated episodes.
 That is to say, unfortunately, that normal cognitive tests cannot be used to rule out Sneddon’s either.

-Generally speaking, a doctor faced with such a patient – i.e. someone who has livedo, who suffers with severe transient neurological problems, who also struggles with dizziness, head or eye pain or other typical Sneddon’s symptoms – will use treatment for diagnostic purposes.
-When symptoms are severe and there is strong suspicion of Sneddon’s Syndrome, a trial period on anticoagulant medications is typically offered to the patient (assuming all relevant risk factors have been assessed and carefully explained to the patient).
-If the patient improves significantly on these medications a diagnosis of Sneddon’s Syndrome is often considered to be confirmed.
+When symptoms are severe and there is strong suspicion of Sneddon’s Syndrome, a trial period on anticoagulant medications (i.e. Warfarin) is typically offered to the patient (assuming all relevant risk factors have been assessed and carefully explained to the patient).

 How is Sneddon’s Syndrome Treated?